syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/filtering/filtering.md

 The diacritics filter feature in the Syncfusion ASP.NET MVC Grid is useful when working with text data that includes accented characters (diacritic characters).
 By default, the grid ignores these characters during filtering.
 However, if you need to consider diacritic characters in your filtering process, you can enable this feature by setting the [FilterSettings.IgnoreAccent](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html#Syncfusion_EJ2_Grids_GridFilterSettings_IgnoreAccent) property to true using the [FilterSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_FilterSettings).

-Consider the following sample where the `ignoreAccent` property is set to true in order to include diacritic characters in the filtering process:
+Consider the following sample where the `IgnoreAccent` property is set to true in order to include diacritic characters in the filtering process:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}